-- 42. The approved FSR of the development is 5,351sqm or 2:1.
-The increased FSR arises from the detailed design of plant and service rooms not requiring as much space as originally anticipated, with some of this space being converted to floorspace within the approved units.
-The modification results in a 61.85sqm exceedance above the maximum 2:1 FSR control for the site, which represent a variation of 1%. - 43.
-In the NSW Land and Environment Court case of Gann & Anor v Sutherland Shire Council [2008], the Court held that there is power to modify a development application (via a Section 4.55 application) where the modification would result in the breach of development standards.
+41. The approved FSR of the development is 5,412.85sqm or 2.02:1.
+The increased FSR arises from the addition of two parking spaces within the amended basement design.
+The modification results in a 25.33sqm exceedance above the approved FSR for the site, which represent a variation of 0.5%.

+42. In the NSW Land and Environment Court case of Gann & Anor v Sutherland Shire Council [2008], the Court held that there is power to modify a development application (via a Section 4.55 application) where the modification would result in the breach of development standards.
 The Court took the view that development standards within an LEP did not operate to prohibit the granting of consent if they were not complied with (and no objection pursuant to SEPP No. 1 (now relevant to a Clause 4.6 variation) had been lodged).
 Notwithstanding, the Court held that despite a SEPP No. 1 Objection (or Clause 4.6 variation now) not being required, a Section 96 application (this being a Section 4.55(2) application under the EP&A Act) still requires the consent authority to take into consideration those matters referred to in Section 4.15.
 These matters, where relevant to the application are assessed below.